True Influence LLC, a Delaware limited liability company, respects your privacy.

 True Influence and its business partners (publishers) collect the data based on campaign information provided by True Influence’s customers.

-A fair opportunity is provided by the publishers to the data subjects to opt out.
+Opt in is obtained when legally required and a fair opportunity is provided by the publishers to the data subjects to opt out.
 True Influence has entered necessary legally binding contracts with the publishers to ensure compliance of relevant regulations for collection, processing, storage, and transfer of data.

 Advertising / Behavioral Targeting; How to Opt-Out